Brokoli5191/.config/README.md

-# .config
-all my configs
+# .config <- all my configs
+small repo of the themes & configs i use

+# spotify

+spicetify with theme

+# Discord

+Vencord with theme